Marine and Coastal Ecosystems: Marine Biodiversity

 Support Small Scale Artisanal Fishers

-Provide access for small-scale artisanal fishers to marine resources and markets.
+Provide small-scale artisanal fishers with access to marine resources and markets.

 -